davemental/100-Projects-in-Javascript/README.md

 100 Projects Challenge in Vanilla Javascript

 **1. Theme Toggler**
-- Button that will toggle dark and light theme
+- A simple Web App that can toggle dark and light theme

 **2. Etch-a-Sketch**
 - A simple sketch pad project